 RLST 391.1: Creation and Destruction in the Bible

-Associate Professor Nathaniel Levtow writes and teaches about religion, history and the Bible.
-His courses and publications explore biblical traditions from comparative-historical perspectives and focus on the intersection between religion, politics and literature.
-He draws on social, anthropological and cognitive-scientific methods to understand biblical religions.
-He is currently writing a book about the destruction of texts and images.
+Nathaniel Levtow teaches and writes about religion, history and the Bible.
+His courses and publications examine the intersection between religion, politics and literature from social, anthropological, comparative-historical and cognitive-scientific perspectives.
+He is currently writing a book about the destruction of sacred texts and images.
 Dr. Levtow is a recipient of the University of Montana's Cox Educational Excellence Award for Teaching.

-After completing his BA in religious studies and physics at Middlebury College, Dr. Levtow received his MTS from Harvard Divinity School and his PhD from Brown University, where he received the 2006 Joukowsky Foundation award for best dissertation in the humanities.
-His subsequent book, Images of Others: Iconic Politics in Ancient Israel (Eisenbrauns, 2008), examines the political aspects of iconoclasm in the Bible and ancient West Asia.
+After completing his BA in religious studies and physics at Middlebury College, Dr. Levtow received his MTS from Harvard Divinity School and his PhD from Brown University, where he won the Joukowsky Foundation award for best dissertation in the humanities.
+His subsequent book, Images of Others: Iconic Politics in Ancient Israel (Eisenbrauns, 2008), examines the political aspects of iconoclasm in the Bible and West Asia.
 He is a Trustee of the W.F.
 Albright Institute of Archaeological Research in Jerusalem and was a U.S. Department of State Educational and Cultural Affairs Fellow in 2011 and 2001-2002.
 Before joining the UM faculty in 2006 he was a postdoctoral fellow at the Institute for Advanced Studies in the Humanities at the University of Edinburgh.
 He is a recipient of the Berlin Prize from the American Academy in Berlin (2015) and was a Visting Scholar in the Theology Faculty of Humboldt University in Berlin (2015-16).
 Dr. Levtow's archeological research has been supported by the National Endowment for the Humanities (2013, 2015-16).

 Ph.D., Brown University; M.T.S., Harvard Divinity School; B.A., Middlebury College